What is a Hydroelectric Plant Technician?

 Other Hydroelectric Plant Technician Job Titles

-In 2016, there was an estimated number of 12,100 jobs in the United States for Hydroelectric Plant Technician.
+In the United States, there were 12,100 jobs for Hydroelectric Plant Technician in 2016.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Hydroelectric Plant Technician by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Hydroelectric Plant Technician per year.

 The states with the most job growth for Hydroelectric Plant Technician are South Dakota, Nebraska, and Oregon.
 Watch out if you plan on working in Massachusetts, West Virginia, or Oklahoma.
 These states have the worst job growth for this type of profession.